 As of November 1, 2021, Oklahomans will be able to sell homemade food products that do not contain any meat, poultry, seafood, meat by-products, unpasteurized milk, cannabis, marijuana, or is an alcoholic beverage.
 The allowable earnings for a home food business is $75,000 each year in sales.

-If you have a complaint to make on a business or product made under the Homemade Food Freedom Act, please file it at this link: https://forms.office.com/g/atPnD7eQ4Q
+If you have a complaint to make on a business or product made under the Homemade Food Freedom Act, complete this online form: https://forms.office.com/g/atPnD7eQ4Q

 These are foods that do not require time or temperature control to limit the growth of harmful microorganisms or toxins.
 These foods will have a pH level of 4.6 or less or a water activity (aw) value of 0.85 or less.
 It is recommended that you have a sample of your food tested at a laboratory to determine if it meets these criteria.